Thaddeus Ma Daqin

-Thaddeus Ma Daqin (马达钦; born 1968, Shanghai, China) is the Roman Catholic bishop of Shanghai.
+Thaddeus Ma Daqin (马达钦; born 1968, Shanghai, China) is a Chinese Catholic prelate who served as Bishop of Shanghai from 2014 until 2023.

 He was appointed as auxiliary bishop with the approval of the Holy See and Chinese Government in July 2012.
-He announced his resignation from the Chinese government mandated Catholic Patriotic Association at his episcopal ordination Mass, and was taken into custody as a result.
+Daqin announced his resignation from the Chinese government mandated Catholic Patriotic Association at his episcopal ordination Mass, and was taken into custody as a result.
 The Chinese Government has detained him under house arrest ever since (largely confined to Sheshan Seminary) and has prevented him from carrying out his episcopal duties.

+The Chinese government unilaterally appointed a new bishop of Shanghai in April 2023, which the Vatican approved in July 2023.

 Early life and priesthood

 Ma was born in Shanghai and was ordained as a priest in 1994, after graduating from the Sheshan Seminary.
 He is a former editor of the Shanghai Diocese's Guangqi Press, one of the two main Catholic publishers in the People's Republic of China.
 He served as head of Shanghai Pudong Deanery and, in December 2011, was appointed as Vicar General by Bishop Aloysius Jin Luxian.